Hepatic blood flow using [15O]H2O and dynamic PET

 [15O]H2O bolus model

-The analysis method of hepatic blood flow (actually perfusion) is based on one-tissue compartment model, modified to account for the dual input of the liver, consisting of hepatic artery and portal vein (Taniguchi et al., 1993, 1996, and 1999; Kudomi et al., 2008; Slimani et al., 2008; Kiss et al., 2009; Rijzewijk et al., 2010).
-Although appropriate radiowater model for liver requires both inputs, it does not necessarily mean that the portal perfusion (fPV) can be reliably quantitated, especially in non-invasive studies where tracer concentration curve of portal vein is not measured but estimated in the model (Ziegler et al., 1996; Becker et al., 2005).
+The analysis method of hepatic blood flow (actually perfusion) is based on one-tissue compartment model, modified to account for the dual input of the liver, consisting of hepatic artery and portal vein (Taniguchi et al., 1993, 1996a, and 1999; Kudomi et al., 2008; Slimani et al., 2008; Kiss et al., 2009; Rijzewijk et al., 2010).
+Although appropriate radiowater model for liver requires both inputs, it does not necessarily mean that the portal perfusion (fPV) can be reliably quantified, especially in non-invasive studies where tracer concentration curve of portal vein is not measured but estimated in the model (Ziegler et al., 1996; Becker et al., 2005; Rijzewijk et al., 2010).

-Perfusion in liver tumours can be analyzed using only arterial input, because most of the blood supply for tumours is supplied by the portal artery (Yamaguchi et al., 2000; Kunishima et al., 2002; Fukuda et al., 2004).
-Steady-state approach should be applied, because the partition coefficient of water in tumours is not known (Yamaguchi et al., 2000).
+In tumours of the liver, most of the blood is supplied by the portal artery (Breedis & Young, 1954; Ackerman, 1972).
+Therefore, perfusion in liver tumours can be analyzed using only the usual arterial input (Taniguchi et al., 1996b; Yamaguchi et al., 2000; Kunishima et al., 2002; Fukuda et al., 2004).
+Steady-state approach should not be applied, because the partition coefficient of water in tumours is not known (Yamaguchi et al., 2000).

 Arterial blood data